porkcraft/keypad-phone-csharp/README.md

 | `44666902777330999666881*111111#` | HOW ARE YOU?     |

 # How the code works
 The program reads a sequence of numbers, spaces and symbols as input.
 It uses a dictionary to map each key (from 1 to 9 & 0) to it's corresponding letter.
 If a number is pressed multiple times consecutively, it cycles through the letters associated with that key.
+A blank space `' '` will act as a pause, in order to type 2 characters from the same button after each other.
 The `*` acts as a `Backspace`, `0` acts as a `Spacebar` and the `#` acts as an `Enter`.